JacquelineSchmatz/MDI_Thesis/README.md

 # DEVELOPMENT STATUS
 Currently a GitHub token is required, to achieve this create a GitHub token and copy it into the constants_template.py file.
 Then rename the file to constants.py.
-Currently the new code is written in the base.py file and will be restructured later on.
+During development he new code is written in the base.py file for now and will be restructured later on.

 # IN PROGRESS: